top of page

 2: The Trinity, Jesus' Divinity, and Church History

 Note: The first part of this post is from section 1 of my blog on the history of the Trinity and Jesus’ divinity (you can find the references in section 1’s reference page).
 The second part are additional reflections that are new.
 Reading part 1 is a necessary prerequisite to best understanding part 2 and together are my complete historical reflections regarding the Trinity and Jesus’ divinity, so I include it here.
-Part 1: History’s Witness- is the Trinity Doctrine true?
-I
+Further, this reflection is by no means exhaustive.
+See Res

 5 Questions